wtraylor/modular_megafauna_model/CONTRIBUTING.md

 Each merge into the `master` branch is a release and should have a Git tag.

 1. List your changes in `CHANGELOG.md`, following the formatting guidelines there.
+Rename the “Unreleased” section to the to-be-released version in `CHANGELOG.md`.
 2. Set the new version in `CMakeLists.txt` under `VERSION`.
 3. Set the version and the `date-released:` field in `CITATION.cff`.
 The date format is `YYYY-MM-DD`.
 4. Now do the merge: `git switch master && git merge --no-ff develop`